-Very recently, the new Nordic Walking Associations have modified the technique for fitness walking, removing all applicability to skiing and reduced the training value.
-Beware from whom you learn.
+Very recently, the new Nordic Walking Associations have modified the technique for fitness walking, removing all applicability to skiing whom you learn.
 We suggest going to a registered ski club and find a coach recognized by the US ski association, Cross-Country Canada or equivalent national sports governing body.